 Choosing the best compact treadmill for your needs might be a bit of a challenge.
-When space is valuable, you obviously want to go for a space saving treadmill, but you don’t want to sacrifice too much on the treadmill’s quality and performance.
+When space is valuable, you obviously want to go for a space-saving treadmill, but you don’t want to sacrifice too much on quality and performance.

-That's why I cover everything you need to know about small treadmills and share my top 5 of 2017 with you.
+That's why I cover everything you need to know about small treadmills and share my top 5 picks.

 What To Look For In A Compact Treadmill?

 Obviously, you will want a compact build.
 But the sizes of treadmills vary a lot.
 So it's important to check the exact measurements.
-Don't make your decision based on a photo.
+Don't make the mistake to base your decision on a photo.
 The model you’re maybe about to choose might look small on a photo, but once it is fully assembled, you might find that in reality its a lot bigger than you expected.

-The smallest treadmills usually start at around 45-inch in length and 30-inch in width.
-Big treadmills can go up to about 85-inch in length and 40-inches in width.
+The smallest treadmills usually start at around 45-inches in length and 30-inches in width.
+Big treadmills can go up to about 85-inches in length and 40-inches in width.
 Of course, you may find a machine which is even smaller or bigger; there are always exceptions.

-Before you start looking for a treadmill, I advise you to measure the room you have in mind for your treadmill.
-You should make the decision on what size to get based on the amount of free space you have.
-Also, keep in mind that you’ll need to have some open space behind the treadmill and on the sides.
+Before you start looking, I advise you to measure the room you have in mind.
+Also, keep in mind that you’ll need to keep some open space behind the treadmill and on the sides.

-There’s some debate going on about how much clearance you’ll need.
-According to the ASTM the American Society for Testing and Materials the minimum clearance is 78 inches behind the treadmill and 19.7 inches on each side of the treadmill.
+There’s some debate going on about how much clearance you’ll need on the sides.
+According to the ASTM, the American Society for Testing and Materials the minimum clearance is 78 inches behind and 19.7 inches on each side of the treadmill.

-For example, if you would pick a treadmill with a length of 65-inch and a width of 30-inch this would mean that the total amount of necessary free space would be as follows;
+For example, if you would pick a machine with a length of 65-inches and a width of 30-inches this would mean that the total amount of necessary free space would be as follows;

 Required space (L * W)